QData/deep2Read/bReadingsIndexByDate.md

 ---
 layout: page
 title: Readings ByReadDate
-desc: "Our Reviews of Deep Learning Readings by Date-Read (2017 to Now)"
+desc: "Our Reviews of Deep Learning Readings by Date-Read (Now to 2017)"
-order: 12
+order: 30
 ---

 <p><a name="topPage"></a></p>